THIS EVENT IS ARCHIVED

 There will be a series of 8 public lectures accompanying the exhibition by internationally renowned speakers: HRH Princess Wijdan Al Hashemi; John Gillow; Bishop Michael Nazir Ali; Dr. Caroline Stone; Dr. Sussan Babaie; Dr. Gillian Vogelsang-Eastwood; Dr. Saqib Baburi; Arjmand Aziz

-The exhibition and accompanying lecture programme were made possible due to the generous support of: Shaikh Yousef Abdul Latif Jameel; HE the Mayor of Makkah Dr Osama Bin Fadl Al Bar; London Middle East Institute, SOAS; The Baghri Foundation; Jack and Nancy Birt.
+The exhibition and accompanying lecture programme were made possible due to the generous support of: Shaikh Yousef Abdul Latif Jameel; HE the Mayor of Makkah Dr Osama Bin Fadl Al Bar; London Middle East Institute, SOAS; The Bagri Foundation; Jack and Nancy Birt.

 Related Lecture Series